 As the nature of the projects undertaken under the LandCare Programme are rehabilitation oriented, human resource intensive and avoid using heavy machinery, they do not fall within the usual development projects which can cause significant detrimental impacts on the environment.
-In addition, the rehabilitation interventions are similar over all projects and have been consistently implemented over 23 years, their impacts and mitigation measures are therefore well understood, As such, it is deemed appropriate that projects implemented under the LandCare Programme can be excluded from the need to obtain environmental authorisation as provided for in Section 24(e) of the Act, based on adherence to this Generic Environmental Management Programme for the LandCare Programme (version 0 of June 2020), which is to be adopted as an environmental management instrument.
+In addition, the rehabilitation interventions are similar over all projects and have been consistently implemented over 23 years, their impacts and mitigation measures are therefore well understood, As such, it is deemed appropriate that projects implemented under the LandCare Programme are excluded from the need to obtain environmental authorisation as provided for in section 24(e) of the Act, based on adherence to this Generic Environmental Management Programme for the LandCare Programme (version 0 of October 2020), which has been adopted as an environmental management instrument by the Minister.